-As a young man, Paul Cuffe changed his surname from Slocum — the name of his father’s one-time master — to Cuffe (sometimes seen as Cuffee), presumably a variation on his father’s first name of Kofi… No known portrait of Paul Cuffe was done during his lifetime; as with other Quakers of the era, he felt portraiture was inappropriately proud or showy.
+As a young man, Paul Cuffe changed his surname from Slocum — the name of his father’s one-time master — to Cuffe (sometimes spelled as Cuffee).
+This was presumably a variation on his father’s first name of Kofi… No known portrait of Paul Cuffe was done during his lifetime; as with other Quakers of the era, he felt portraiture was inappropriately proud or showy.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.